inloco/incognia-api-java/README.md

 Authentication is done transparently, so you don't need to worry about it.

+If you are curious about how we handle it, you can check the TokenAwareNetworkingClient class

 #### Registering Signup

 This method registers a new signup for the given installation and address, returning a `SignupAssessment`, containing the risk assessment and supporting evidence: